 IPVanish servers and torrenting

 Put to the test, it allows for speedy torrenting without leaking any data whatsoever.
-Users in Western Europe can rejoice at the whopping 98 servers in the torrent-friendly Netherlands, as well as a further 10 in Spain provided as a backup.
+Users in Western Europe can rejoice at more than 100 servers in the torrent-friendly Netherlands, as well as 10 in Spain provided as a backup.

-Users will likely balk at IPVanish’s lack of ability to bypass international geo-restrictions, and those outside of Western Europe and North America may balk at the total lack of server coverage in their regions.
-Nevertheless, if you are a Western European user in need of some added protection for torrenting, IPVanish could undoubtedly be a reliable option for your needs.
+Yes, it is.
+Some users will balk at IPVanish’s lack of ability to bypass international geo-restrictions, and those outside of Western Europe and North America may balk at the lack of server coverage in their regions.
+Nevertheless, if you are a user in need of fast connection and added protection for torrenting, IPVanish could undoubtedly be a reliable option for you.